Skip to content

 3 taxa × 3 taxa distance matrix

-The table above represents a distance matrix for the following taxa: Bellen, Elwet, Faylen.
+The table above represents a distance matrix for the following taxa: Bellen, Wyvern, Yawclor.
 The values in the matrix correspond to the genetic distances between pairs of taxa.

-For example, the distance between taxon Bellen and taxon Elwet is 16.
-Distances are symmetric, meaning that both the distance between taxon Elwet and taxon Faylen is 20 and the distance between taxon Faylen and taxon Elwet is 20.
+For example, the distance between taxon Bellen and taxon Wyvern is 24.
+Distances are symmetric, meaning that both the distance between taxon Wyvern and taxon Yawclor is 12 and the distance between taxon Yawclor and taxon Wyvern is 12.

 Using this distance matrix, determine the most appropriate gene tree that accurately reflects the relationships and distances between these taxa.